landewill/IS477/README.md

 To maintain quality throughout the workflow:

-1. **Automated Checks**: Script validates data schema, value ranges, and completeness at each stage
-2. **Logging**: Detailed logs track games filtered, imputations performed, and quality flags raised
+1. **Print Statements**: Script outputs progress messages showing games filtered and features created
-3. **Reproducibility**: Fixed random seed (42) ensures consistent train/test splits and CV folds
+2. **Reproducibility**: Fixed random seed (42) ensures consistent train/test splits and CV folds
-4. **Documentation**: All quality decisions documented in code comments and this report
+3. **Documentation**: All quality decisions documented in code comments and this report

 The resulting dataset provides a high-quality foundation for modeling home-field advantage with confidence in the reliability and validity of our findings.